mzazon/awesome-cloud-projects/aws/iot-ota-updates/iot-ota-updates.md

    done
    ```

-   Each device is now registered with unique credentials and organized within the fleet structure.
-This enables secure, authenticated communication and prepares devices for receiving over-the-air update instructions.
+   Each device is now registered with unique X.509 credentials and organized within the fleet structure.
+This enables secure, authenticated communication and prepares devices for receiving over-the-air update instructions following AWS IoT security best practices.

 4. **Create Job Document for Firmware Update**:

    Job documents define the specific instructions and parameters that devices will execute during firmware updates.
-They specify download locations, installation procedures, validation steps, and rollback mechanisms, providing a standardized approach to fleet-wide operations.
+They specify download locations, installation procedures, validation steps, and rollback mechanisms, providing a standardized approach to fleet-wide operations with comprehensive error handling.

    ```bash
    # Create comprehensive job document for firmware update